bitmeal/vcpkg-cmake-integration/README.md

 > **📌 CMake 3.19 or later is required for automatic manifest generation!**

 ## using `vcpkg.json`-manifests
 When a `vcpkg.json` manifest file is present, all packages from this manifest will be installed.
 Per default, `manifests` and `versions` features are enabled. **Using manifests is (at time of writing) still considered *experimental*.
 Using versioning and the `versions`-key may currently require a newer *vcpkg* version than tagged as latest release!
 Check the [official resources](https://github.com/microsoft/vcpkg) for the state of manifest use!
-The `edge`-version supports versioning, as per the examples.**
+The `edge`-version supports versioning, as per the examples/tests.**

 > **ℹ To transition to manifests from `vcpkg_add_package()` calls, use the *auto-generated manifest in your build directory*.**